US students on isiZulu course granted audience with King Misuzulu

 “We teach them about the history and the cultural part of isiZulu, the practices and traditional religions.
 Then after that, they go out and see sites and practise what they have learnt,” he told TimesLIVE.

-McClendon said she did not know what isiZulu was until she arrived in the country as all they are exposed to in America is English and Spanish.
+McClenton said she did not know what isiZulu was before attending Howard University until she enrolled in the course, that she learned more about the language and took further steps towards learning about the culture.
+She said back home, she was only exposed to English and Spanish.

 “Learning about the different economic statuses and different levels of socialisation between the races” has been an eye-opener for her.